-The Bachelor of Science in Chemical Engineering degree requires a total of a 134 credit hours and a minimum cumulative grade point average (CGPA) of 2.00.
+The Bachelor of Science in Chemical Engineering degree requires a total of a 134 credit hours and a minimum cumulative grade point average (CGPA) of at least 2.00.

 A minimum major CGPA of 2.00 in all CHE courses is required for graduation.